Supported living services

 Your Shared Lives carer will support you to achieve your goals and live the way you want to live.
 You could share your days with a carer, stay for short breaks, or even move in and live with your Shared Lives carer.

-People over 55 can apply directly for sheltered and community good neighbours housing and do not need a full assessment of needs.
+People over 55 can apply directly for supported housing and do not need a full assessment of needs.
 These schemes provide access to an alarm system and support from a scheme manager.

-- See the sheltered and community good neighbours housing page for more information.
+See the supported housing for older people page for more information.

 Self-funding and direct payments